Commonwealth Games 2018: PV Sindhu to make most of physio’s special attention in quest for maiden gold - Firstpost

 A usual training day at the SAI Pullela Gopichand Academy in Hyderabad almost turned into a nightmare for the national camp when PV Sindhu hobbled off the practice court with her right ankle wrapped in a crepe bandage, after spraining it during a practice session.
-As soon as the news broke out, Indian fans skipped a heartbeat as the flag bearer’s participation at the Commonwealth Games in Gold Coast was under a cloud.
+As soon as the news broke, Indian fans skipped a heartbeat as the flag bearer’s participation at the Commonwealth Games in Gold Coast was under a cloud.

-However, after watching Sindhu march out during the Parade of Nations in navy blue blazers and trousers on Wednesday, it seems apparent that the former bronze medallist will be gracing the court in the coming days.
+However, after watching Sindhu march out during the Parade of Nations in navy blue blazers and trousers on Wednesday, it's apparent that the former bronze medallist will be gracing the court in the coming days.
 “She went for a backhand shot and that’s when she twisted her ankle.
 She just fell backwards,” Sindhu’s physio Gayatri Shetty told Firstpost before leaving for Australia.

 Sindhu’s ankle was examined at length by the physios present at the academy as they decided to take her for precautionary X-rays.
-Gayatri said that there is enough time for Sindhu to recover as the individual events start on 11 April.
+Shetty said that there is enough time for Sindhu to recover as the individual events start on 11 April.

 “It was a pull on the outside of the right ankle.
 She is not playing so much on the off-court training.
 What we are doing right now is off court training which includes a lot of core and upper body exercises.
 Slowly we will let her take the court once the swelling on her ankle subsides,” she added.

 The Mumbai-based physio was hired by Sindhu’s father in January as he felt that it was time for her daughter to get some special attention.
-Sindhu, who trains six days a week, had been working on strength and conditioning and endurance training.
+Sindhu, who trains six days a week, had been working on endurance, strength and conditioning.

 “The focus ahead of the Games has been on agility and on-court movements.
 Many said her fitness is an issue but it’s just her body language when she plays.
 She might look like low on stamina after dropping a few points but that’s just mental tiredness.
 Scientifically, there are no concerns," explained the physio.

 Since coming in, Shetty has worked on various aspects of Sindhu’s fitness so that she can deliver better performances on the court in a hectic 2018 season.
 “As of now, there is more transparency in terms of training.
 We are documenting a proper plan for the entire month.
 It is more organised.
 We are concentrating on her shoulder strength,” said the 27-year-old physio.